17livincent/HonorsThesisProject/README.md

 ### Completing preprocessing steps

-When the client emits a 'submit' message to the server, the server will create a directory in ```temp/``` named after the client's socket ID (```clientForm.id```) and write all of the files into that directory.
+When the client emits a 'submit' message to the server, the server will create a directory in the system temporary directory named after the client's socket ID (```clientForm.id```) and write all of the files into that directory.
 From there, the server will execute this command:
 ```
 python3 preprocess.py <stringified array of the filenames> <stringified clientForm.steps>
 ```